hknutzen/Netspoc/outline.markdown

     path traversal.

 * **Distribute NAT information:** `distribute_nat_info`
- :  If Network Address Translation (NAT) is specified in the input,
+  : If Network Address Translation (NAT) is specified in the input, NAT
-    validity areas of IP addresses are distributed to the different topology parts.
+    domains are determined for the topology.
+NAT domains are parts of the topology with a consistent network address set.

 * **Identify subnet relations:** `find_subnets_in_zone`
- :  During pass 2, redundant rules will be removed from the rule set
+ :  During pass 2, redundant rules will be removed from rule sets
-    of every managed router.
+    of managed routers.
 Rules can be redundant, because they are contained in other rules, for example if two rules are identical except for their destinations, but one destination is a subnet of the other.
-To enable later redundancy checks, subnet relations (also contained-in relations) of networks in every single zone are determined.
+To enable later redundancy checks, subnet relations of networks in every single zone are determined.

+### 3. Preparing rules

+Rules are now checked for consistency and grouped to receive a set of so called path rules.
+Path rules contain a \[source zone, destination zone\] pair and references to every input rule having its source within the source zone and its destination within the destination zone.
+Thus, the path rule set represents every rule from input.

+* **Normalizing rules:** `normalize_services`
+ :  Normalized rule objects are now generated for every rule by
+    resolving source and/or destination groups into specific source or destination objects.
+These are then referenced within the normalized rule object.

 * **Transfer ownership information:** `check_service_owner`
- :  The policy contains information about groups or persons responsible for certain parts of the topology (owner).
+ :  The policy contains information about groups or persons responsible
+    for certain parts of the topology (owner).
 This information is now added to the topology objects.
 Ownership is primarily needed for Netspoc-Web, but is also used to validate rules.

-### 3. Preparing rules

-Rules are now checked for consistency and grouped to receive a set of so called path rules, each containing a (source zone, destination zone) pair.
-The path rule set represents every rule from service input.

-* **Normalizing rules:** `normalize_services`
- :  Rule definitions are now resolved to get a normalized rule object
-    for every rule, referencing the actual topology objects the rule refers to.

-* **Check rules for ownership:** `check_service_owner`
- :  Source and destination objects of the rules are checked to have
-    valid owners.

 * **Coverting hosts to subnets:** `convert_hosts_in_rules`
  :  Single IP addresses and IP address ranges of hosts are converted